Help for Someone Else

 - A common response to hearing that someone has harmed your friend is to want to confront -- or even hurt -- that person.
 However, keep in mind that your friend has already experienced violence and pain--having a friend become angrily violent can only hurt more.
 Even if you don’t intend on acting on it, saying in front of your friend that you want “to get back at them” can make your friend feel the need to defend someone who has harmed them.
 Focus your energy on supporting your friend rather than bad mouthing the perpetrator.

 - Read the other sections of this website and educate yourself about the resources available.
 This will help you share with your friend the options and resources available to them.

 - Remember that as important as it is to be present for survivors, it is also important to set boundaries and take care of yourself.
 Pay attention to your own emotional, physical, and mental health and be as honest as you can about what kind of and how much support you can individually provide.

-- Location: 350 University Center (located within the Center for Women and Gender Equity)
+- Location: 118 Lupton Hall (located within the Center for Women and Gender Equity)

 - Location: 338 University Center